TomShtern/client-server-encrypted-backup-framework/api_server/web_ui/README.md

 ### Code Style

-- **ES6 Modules**: All code uses ES6 import/export syntax
+- **Consolidated Bundles**: JavaScript organized into four main bundles for optimal loading
+- **Defer Loading**: Scripts loaded with `defer` attribute for non-blocking page load
 - **Error Boundaries**: All async operations wrapped in error handling
-- **Clean Architecture**: Separation of concerns with clear module boundaries
+- **Clean Architecture**: Separation of concerns with clear functional boundaries
 - **Documentation**: Functions and classes should have JSDoc comments
 - **Accessibility**: All interactive elements have proper ARIA attributes